 That was no coincidence, as the Champion was designed by French-born Raymond Loewy, who had catapulted into the leading edge of the new field of industrial design.
 Loewy put his stamp on everything from locomotives, ships, appliances, office machines, cigarette packages, consumer goods and anything else that wanted to look up to date during this decade of revolutionary design transformation.
 And Loewy was a true automobile enthusiast, keeping up with the latest European trends during his many visits to the continent.

 Loewy not only influenced Studebaker design for twenty years starting with the Champion, but its whole approach to car building.
 He constantly pushed Studebaker to build trimmer cars, and during the development of the 1947 models, he had these signs WEIGHT IS THE ENEMY posted everywhere.
 Although his design contract ended in 1955, Loewy’s long relationship with Studebaker would leave his influence and legacy right to the very end, including consulting and designing the last-gasp Avanti.
-Although the Lark was not designed under his direct supervision, it is still very much a Loewy-mobile.
+Although the Lark was not designed under his direct supervision, it embodies all the key Loewy qualities.

 The all-new 1947s reflected Loewy’s mantra, as had the 1939 Champion.
 This ’47 Champion coupe was listed at 2,670 lbs, over 300 lbs less than a comparable Chevy coupe.
 The 1948 – 1951 period saw the best sales years and profits ever for Studebaker, taking advantage of the post war market with fresh, new products.
 But that wouldn’t last.

 The brilliant new 1953 Loewy coupes were a bold attempt to rekindle interest, and were of course lower and longer.
 But they were still light; a Champion coupe weighed in at a mere 2,595 lbs.
 But the coupes were a failure and a dead end; their sad story is here.